bpark1223/Network-Traffic-Analysis-with-Wireshark/README.md

 # Network-Traffic-Analysis-with-Wireshark
 <p>Network traffic analysis is a crucial part of cybersecurity.
 Wireshark is a popular network protocol analyzer used to capture and analyze network traffic, which I will do in this project.
-I will play around with and configure display/capture filters  </p>
+I will play around with and configure display/capture filters.  </p>
 <h2>Utilities Used</h2>
 </p>- Ubuntu </p>
 </p>- UTM VM setup </p>